alexlux58/Lux-Home-Lab/PiVPN_PiHole_Lab_Writeup.md

 ### Post-Installation

-**Note your admin password:**
+**Note the admin password:**
 - The installer will display a random password
-- Save it!
-You'll need it to access the web UI
+- Save it for accessing the web UI
-- You can change it later: `pihole -a -p`
+- Can be changed later: `pihole -a -p`

 **Access web UI:**
 - URL: `http://192.168.4.127/admin`